-Mandatory

-Manuatory T-PHYS-103575 Induced Seismicity, Studienleistung 3 CR Ritter T-PHYS-103677 Induced Seismicity, exam 2 CR Ritter
+Mandatory T-PHYS-103575 Induced Seismicity, Studienleistung 3 CR Ritter T-PHYS-103677 Induced Seismicity, exam 2 CR Ritter

 Presentation (45%), report (45%) and participation in discussion (10%) will be graded.
 A detailed rating scheme will be distributed during the first lecture.
+Details about the length of the report and its rating will also be distributed.